duvurih/Cordova-Angular-Mobile/README.md

     - cordova run browser // run on browser
     - cordova run android --device //deploy and run on android mobile
     - cordova run windows // make-sure you have administrator previlages on windows 10 and developer mode enabled
-    - cordova run windows -- --win //explicitly specify windows as target
+    - cordova run windows -- --win //explicitly specify windows as target.
+Ensure Windows 10 SDK is installed
 # Testing and Debugging Process
   - How to know connected devices
     - adb kill-server